Neymar to resume training with a ball

-Providing there were no complications during the rehabilitation period, Neymar was widely expected to be fit in time for Brazil's Group E opener against Switzerland on 18 June (NZST).
+Providing there were no complications during the rehabilitation period, Neymar was widely expected to be fit in time for Brazil's Group E opener against Switzerland on June 17.

-It appears the 26-year-old is on course to hit that deadline after PSG provided a brief medical update.
+And it appears the 26-year-old is on course to hit that deadline after PSG provided a brief medical update on Saturday.

 "The examinations carried out today showed a quite satisfactory consolidation of the lesion of the fifth right metatarsal," a statement read.